Diploma/Certificate in Professional Studies: Records and Information Management for the Public Sector

 - provide an opportunity to develop skills to support studying at a distance, e.g. time management, using the learning materials, finding and using information, preparing for assessment

 - identify roles and responsibilities of learners, tutors and support staff

 - enable students to meet others on the programme.

 A mentor in the workplace will provide ongoing support and assistance with general concerns, including access to learning resources, professional issues and overall progress within the workplace.
 The University of Liverpool can provide details of what is required of mentors and can offer assistance in obtaining a mentor if required.

 Please complete the application form and reference form.
-These should be submitted via email to Mrs. Jane Stockley at firstname.lastname@example.org.
+These should be submitted via email to Ms. Jane Stockley at email@example.com.
+Closing date for applications is Friday 1 December 2023.

-"Is this course suitable for me?" - contact the Programme Diretor, Dr Victoria Stobo email@example.com
+"Is this course suitable for me?" - contact the Programme Director, Dr Victoria Stobo firstname.lastname@example.org

 For administrative enquiries, please contact Jane Stockley: email@example.com